Guide

 You've nailed the headline.
 The page loads in under two seconds.
 The CTA is obvious.
 And visitors still bounce.

 The problem isn't clarity or speed.
 It's trust.
-A visitor's brain makes a credibility judgment within milliseconds of landing on your page — Kahneman's System 1, fast and unconscious.
+Visitors decide in the first two seconds whether a page is for them.
 If anything feels off, they leave.
 They won't tell you why.
 They probably don't know themselves.

 Stanford's Web Credibility Research found that 75% of users judge a company's credibility based on its website design alone.
 Not the product.
 Not the pricing.
 The page itself.